microsoft/Industrial-Foundation-Models/README.md

 We have released model checkpoints based on LLaMA 2, which have been trained using GTL on 300+ tabular datasets and 1,000+ different tasks.
 These GTL-enhanced LLMs have demonstrated remarkable generalization capabilities, effectively handling unseen data and tasks with impressive accuracy and efficiency.

-Below, we have provided detailed specifications for you to either initiate a quick trial or comprehensively reproduce our journey.
+Below, we have provided detailed specifications for users to either initiate a quick trial or comprehensively reproduce our journey.

 <div align=center> <img src="docs/figures/GTL.png" width = 95%/> </div>